 With NFL Week 13 in the books, the playoff race is really starting to shape up.
 Let’s take a look ahead at what we can expect from the postseason and how our PayPerHead agents can plan to profit.

-The 2019 NFL season has already given us a lot more than most would have expected heading into the year.
+The 2019 NFL season has already given us a lot more than most would have expected heading into the year, and that continued in Week 13.
 From a pair of juggernaut teams emerging, seemingly out of nowhere, with the Ravens and 49ers surging toward the playoffs.
 Russel Wilson has played like the MVP caliber quarterback many have long expected him to be and the Packers bouncing back after a tough 2018.

 On the flip side, we have seen a lot of teams fall way short of expectations as well The Chiefs and Rams, who both entered the season as Super Bowl hopefuls have stumbled through the year with the Rams unlikely to even make the playoffs at all.
 The Falcons, under Matt Ryan, are having their worst season in recent memory and the Eagles are nowhere near making it back to the big show in 2019.